CityofToronto/bdit_king_pilot_dashboard/count_model/trafficvolume.md

 From the above, it can be clearly seen that for leg and direction, North/South and NB/SB are greater than East/West and EB/WB.
 Moreover, for day, it seems as the week progresses, the traffic increases, indicating a clear linear trend.
 <p>
 <p>
 Now consider date and intersection.
 The variation seems absolutely random, i.e. the difference in traffic volumes do not indicate any clear pattern.
 This gives us reason to believe that a multilevel component may be at play.
-Ignoring date, let us consider a multilevel model with `intersection_uid` being the multilevel component, i.e. the intercept for the intersection changes in addition containing a random error component.
+Ignoring date, let us consider a multilevel model with `intersection_uid` being the multilevel component, i.e. the intercept for the intersection changes in addition to containing a normally distributed random error component.
 <p>
 *V**o**l* = *i**n**t**e**r**s**e**c**t**i**o**n*<sub>*i*</sub> + *d**i**r**e**c**t**i**o**n* + *l**e**g* + *d**a**y* + *e**r**r**o**r*